xilinux/xipkg/README.md

-# psipkg
+# xipkg

-The package management system for psi linux
+The package management system for xilinux